playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

 ## AVD Setup {#avd}

-To run the emulator, you need to setup a device itself.
+To run the emulator, you need to set up a device itself.
 You do this through the **"AVD Manager"** in the "configure" menu.

 ![The AVG manager submenu](./avd_manager.png)